NOAA-RDHPCS/noaa-rdhpcs.github.io/source/data/gfdl_archive.rst

 GFDL Archive Data Structure
 ===========================

 The users archive area is located at ``/archive/$USER``.
-The ``/archive/$USER`` is be a symbolic link to ``/arch[0-8bcfgh]/$USER``.
+The ``/archive/$USER`` is a symbolic link to ``/arch[0-8bcfgh]/$USER``.
 These ``arch[0-8bcfgh]`` directories are used to better distribute the load on the front-end cache drives.

 All files are ultimately stored on tapes housed in the tape libraries, access to those files is using the Linux file system structure on the front-end cache.
 When a file is accessed, DMF will automatically recall the file from tape and place it on the front-end cache disk.